The COSMIAC Executive Team

 Allen G. Chavez, Senior Fiscal Services Tech

-Allen has monitored and budgeted many contracts and grants that are from The Air Force Research Laboratory, Northrup Grumman, Lockheed Martin, Sandia, National Science Foundation, NASA, Space Dynamics Laboratory, ATA Aerospace, ATA, Leidos, Blue Origin, and other government agencies.
+Allen has been a dedicated employee of UNM since 2015.
+He provides support to the director, staff, faculty, and students involved in implementing and administering COSMIAC’s objectives.
+He holds a master of science degree project management and a bachelor’s degree in business administration from Anderson School of Management, with a dual concentration in marketing and operations.
+He has managed contracts and grants from organizations such as the Air Force Research Laboratory, Northrup Grumman, Lockheed Martin, Sandia, National Science Foundation, NASA, Space Dynamics Laboratory, ATA Aerospace, ATA, Leidos, Blue Origin, and other government agencies.

 Erik Johnson, IT Manager

 Erik Johnson provides IT support at COSMIAC.
-He is currently taking classes at Central New Mexico Community college in order to get his Bachelor’s degree in Electrical Engineering at the University of New Mexico.
+He is currently taking classes at Central New Mexico Community college in order to get his Bachelor’s degree in Electrical Engineering at The University of New Mexico.
 Erik has worked with computers most of his life and participated in the supercomputing challenge for three years.
 He’s skilled in problem-solving and computer repair.
 Erik works with the Director to ensure COSMIAC networks stay operational and that the staff, faculty, and students can work in a secure IT environment.